cantaloupe-project/cantaloupe/README.md

 Cantaloupe uses the
 [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows#gitflow-workflow)
 branching model. `develop` is the main branch that tracks the current state of the next non-bugfix release.
-Significant features branch off into feature branches (`feature/xxxx`), from which they can be integrated into a particular release.
+Significant features branch off of that into feature branches (`feature/feature-name`), from which they can be integrated into a particular release.

-When a major or minor version is ready for release in `develop`, it branches off into a new `release/n.n` branch.
-There, its version is formally set and it is then merged into `master`, where the release is tagged.
+When a non-bugfix version is ready for release in `develop`, it branches off into a new `release/n.n` branch, where its version is set.
+Finally, that is merged into `master`, where the release is tagged and the release distribution is created.

-Bugfixes that would increment a minor version of a release are applied to the release branch for that release, and merged back into develop.
+Bugfixes that would increment a minor version of a release are applied to the release branch for that release, and merged back into `develop`.

 ## Releasing